MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ```

 `rhi::RenderPattern` class is used to define specific color/depth/stencil attachments configuration including their formats,
-load and store actions, without relation to specific resources used for attachments (this relation is set with `rhi::RenderPass` objects).
+load and store actions, without relation to specific resources used for attachments (this relation is set with `rhi::RenderPass`
-**Shadow pass** pattern uses only depth attachment which is cleared on load and stored for further use in final screen render pass.
+objects). **Shadow pass** pattern uses only the depth attachment, which is cleared on load and stored for further use in the
-The pattern also defines render pass access to shader resources and is marked with intermediate pass flag.
+final screen render pass.
+The pattern also defines render pass access to shader resources and is marked with the intermediate
+pass flag.

 ```cpp
     // ========= Shadow Pass Render & View States =========